rdilweb/docusaurus-plugin-remote-content/README.md

 All you need to do is run `docusaurus download-remote-X`, where X is the `name` option given to the plugin.
 You can also use `docusaurus clear-remote-X` to remove the downloaded files.

+To enable CLI Sync set `noRuntimeDownloads: true` in the options.

 ## Alright, so how do I use this??

 Okay.
 Assuming you want to use constant sync, follow these steps: